Call for Participation

 Wednesday May 18, 2:00-6:00 pm (US Central Time).

 The theme of this year’s ICQI conference, Transformative Visions and Utopias of Hope in Qualitative Inquiry calls us to critically reflect on how the personal and everyday helps create and connect with collective visions of social, political and cultural transformation, utopia and hope.

 In this SIG day, we aim to:

-- Ask how autoethnography can help us not only survive but also act with increasing empathy and efficacy in repressive times
+- Ask how autoethnography can help us not only cope individually but also act collectively to create better and more sustainable futures for all, and

-- Share the ideas, resources, and strategies that inspire and improve our current practice, and
+- Share ideas, resources, and strategies that inspire and improve our current practice along the way

-During the last plenary session, the SIG day will culminate in a session that aims to collectively speculate on autoethnographic futures.
-This session makes room for spoken word, singing, and the utopian raving that sometimes talks dreams closer to possibility and features some of our community’s most inventive and fanciful thinkers and makers, including Anne Harris, Amber Johnson, Benny LeMaster, Bryant Keith Alexander, Tami Spry, Kitrina Douglas & David Carless and Fetaui& Joshua Iosefo.
+The SIG day will culminate in a session that aims to collectively speculate on autoethnographic futures aimed at transformation, utopia and hope.
+This session makes room for spoken word, singing, and the utopian raving that sometimes talks dreams closer to possibility and features some of our community’s most inventive and fanciful thinkers and makers, along with those in attendance who feel moved to share their own vision.

 In addition to the SIG pre-conference gathering, please also: